inceptionstack/loki-bootstrap/README.md

 > After your first chat, run the [Bootstrap Scripts](https://github.com/inceptionstack/loki-agent/wiki/Bootstrap-Scripts-Guide) to set up security, skills, memory search, and more.

 ---
+## What's this experiment about?
+What if you gave OpenClaw its own AWS account to manage and control, and ask it to build stuff for you?

 ## The Problem: Infrastructure Eats Your Time